 Top five tips for reducing Radon

 Measuring radon levels in the home is vital.
-It is an odorless, colorless radioactive gas that is harmful in high doses over a long period of time.
-The EPA, WHO, and the American Cancer Society recommend testing it and of course, we do too.
+Radon is an odorless, colorless radioactive gas that is harmful to people of they are exposed to high doses over a long period of time.
+The EPA, WHO, and the American Cancer Society recommend testing for radon and of course, we do too.
 But what next?
-The key is to measure daily, as radon levels fluctuate constantly.
+The key is to measure continuously over time, as radon levels fluctuate constantly due to weather changes and seasonality.

 1. Ventilation